-Our meetings are typically held every Friday at 12 pm in GITC 1100, although there are certain exceptions throughout the semester.
+Our meetings are currently held every Friday at 12 pm in GITC 3600, although there are certain exceptions throughout the semester.
 Please check our calendar to know exactly when the next meeting is being held.

 Help!
 I missed a meeting!

 Do not fear.
-All of the slides from our meetings for the semester are available at this link, which is updated weekly after our meeting.
+All of the slides from our meetings for the semester are available on our discord, which is updated weekly after our meeting.

 When is the Office Open?

 The office opens when the first E-Board member opens the door in the morning, typically at 10 am.
 The office will remain open as long as an E-Board member is present to supervise the office.